StanislavDitsan/Test.next.js/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## json-server

+The command json-server --watch --port 4000 ./_data/db.json is used to start the json-server with specific options and configurations:

+json-server: This is the command to run the json-server package.

+--watch: This option tells json-server to watch for changes in the JSON file (db.json) and automatically reload the server if the file is modified.

+--port 4000: This option specifies the port number (4000 in this case) on which json-server will run and listen for incoming HTTP requests.

+./_data/db.json: This is the path to the JSON file (db.json) that contains the data you want json-server to serve as a RESTful API.